coastline

 Mojave Desert & Joshua tree national park

-The great Mojave is the driest desert in North America and its boundaries are generally noted by the presence of Joshua trees.
-It’s most famous park, Joshua Tree National Park, as well as the neighboring Mojave National Preserve, contain great concentrations of these alien-looking specimens.
-Despite being a desert park, Joshua Tree is also home to diverse plant species, most notably the spiky yucca plant and prickly cholla cactus.
-Bordering the desert in the north, are the strange Trona Pinnacles an unusual geological feature of tufa spires surrounded by many square miles of flat, dried mud and with stark mountain ranges at either side.
+The great Mojave Desert is the driest desert in North America, its boundaries often marked by the presence of Joshua trees.
+Joshua Tree National Park, along with the neighboring Mojave National Preserve, boasts impressive concentrations of these otherworldly trees.
+Despite its arid environment, Joshua Tree is home to a variety of plant species, including the spiky yucca plant and the prickly cholla cactus.
+To the north of the desert lies the intriguing Trona Pinnacles, an unusual geological feature consisting of tufa spires surrounded by vast, flat expanses of dried mud, with stark mountain ranges framing the scene.

 Joshua Trees, Joshua Tree National Park, California